 Canadian Prime Minister Justin Trudeau endorsed this year’s celebration with his message of support: “It is with great pleasure that I welcome you to Toronto Pride Month 2018.
 Having been lucky enough to participate in previous years, it is easy to see why Toronto Pride is one of the world’s largest Pride celebrations.
 It continues to be a beautiful celebration of differences and diversity.

-On the 24th of June, Pride Toronto will come together with its Pride Parade.
+On the 26th June, Pride Toronto will come together with its Pride Parade.
 This year there will be over 120 groups marching in Pride and the event will be one of the biggest in North America.
 Spend the day dancing in the street, enjoying the festivities and celebrating.
-The full Pride Guide is available online, and features details of all of this month’s events.

 So, now it’s time to grab your pride flag and your glitter, hop on a flight to Toronto and party in Canada’s LGBTQ+ paradise!